 If the theme builds both outputs successfully, great.
 You can move on to the other sections.
 If you run into errors building the themes, try to solve them before moving on.
-See Troubleshooting (page 0) for more information.
+See for more information.

-✓ Tip: You can set up profiles in iTerm to initiate all your builds with one selection.
-See iTerm profiles (page 110) for details.
+Tip: You can set up profiles in iTerm to initiate all your builds with one selection.
+See for details.

-More information about building the PDF versions is provided i n Generating PDFs.
+More information about building the PDF versions is provided in .